 Learning to read is such a fun and special time: it’s a valuable skill, and sparking an early love of reading can make it become a lifelong passion.
 In order to do so, it is so important early-on to scaffold our students’ learning to help them bridge one concept to the next so that they don’t feel overwhelmed.
-How can our little ones get excited and learn effectively if we introduce phonics with no particular order?
+How do you introduce new phonic sounds to keep the little ones engaged and learn effectively?

 Order of Teaching Phonics

 In my experience, the following steps worked the best in helping my students to read.
 With each step, and with enough practice, students are able to transition to the next level seamlessly.